mobxjs/mobx/docs/refguide/computed-decorator.md

 ### Computed KeepAlive

 A computed may be initalized with the `keepAlive` flag. `keepAlive` will cause the computed to act as though it is observed by a reaction.
-This is a convience method and `keepAlive` does the same as the autorun in example above, but it does it a lot more efficient (it can for example keep the computed alive, but defer computation until somebody actually reads the value, something the autorun can't do).
+This is a convenient method and `keepAlive` does the same as the autorun in example above, but what it does is a lot more efficient (it can for example keep the computed alive, but defer computation until somebody actually reads the value, something the autorun can't do).

 ```javascript
 class OrderLine {